Glossary

 CNP

-Card-not-present (CNP) refers to a purchase a consumer makes without physically presenting his or her credit or debit card at the time of purchase.
+Card-not-present (CNP) refers to a purchase a consumer makes without physically presenting a credit or debit card at the time of purchase.
 CNP transactions often occur online, where cards cannot be physically handled or swiped.

 Company